semihyagli/STL10_Segmentation/README.md

 # STL10 - Segmentation

-Please consider sponsoring this repo so that we can continue to develop high-quality datasets for the AI/ML research.
+Please consider sponsoring this repo so that we can continue to develop high-quality datasets for the AI and ML research.

 To become a sponsor: